-Note that the British spelling OPTIMISE will be checked first and, if set, will misation being used.
+Note that the British spelling OPTIMISE will be checked first and, if set, will everyide any setting of the American spelled OPTIMIZE misation being used.

-Optimisation flags for the C compiler, their use depends on the type of opti-C_OPTIMISE_FLAGS misation being used.
+C_OPTIMISE_FLAGS Optimisation flags for the C compiler, their use depends on the type of optimisation being used.